mousebird-consulting-inc/WhirlyGlobe/tutorial/screen_markers.md

 ### Placing Markers

 Politicians are big drinkers, so let's toss a few of those icons on world capitals.
-Add the following method to your viewController.m.
+Add the following method to your ViewController.

+{% multiple_code %}
   {% highlight objc %}
-­- (void)addBars
+- (void)addBars
 {
     // set up some locations
     MaplyCoordinate capitals[10];